Late discontinuation under special circumstances

 You can apply for a DC if you were unable to reasonably attempt your studies due to special circumstances that arose or became worse after the census date.
 You need to show that these circumstances were beyond your control, that at the beginning of the semester you reasonably believed you would be successful in the unit, but it was not until after census date that your situation worsened and you were no longer able to complete the unit.
 You will need to provide independent documentation to support your claims which includes the timing and impact of your circumstances.

 If you are unable to complete a unit of study, it is best to apply before results are released.
 Applying for a DC grade after results are released requires a higher level of documentation and strong, compelling reasons for the lateness of your application.

 Applications are submitted online and assessed by Student Administrative Services (SAS).

 Is the problem significant?

-The faculty will need to be convinced that your circumstances were significant and beyond your control, or the illness or condition so severe that it was not possible for you to successfully complete the unit(s)
+Your application and supporting documentation need to show that your circumstances were significant and beyond your control, or the illness or condition so severe that it was not possible for you to successfully complete the unit.

 Did you apply for Special Consideration?

 If you did not apply for special consideration in the unit explain why you were unable to do so.
 If you were granted special consideration, explain why your circumstances prevented you from completing the assessment, or applying for special consideration again.
 It may be that the special consideration you were offered was not sufficient to deal with the problem you faced.
 If so explain why.